 - You can’t visit Kaikoura without a whale watching trip (even though I’m terrified of whales which is a story for another day).
 Do a whale watching cruise or splurge on a whale watching flight.

 - See the sea by kayak with a guided kayak tour

-- Spot baby seals playing in the Ohau Stream Walk waterfall (keep a safe distance and don’t disturb them)
+- Spot baby seals playing in the rock pools at Ohau Point

 - Eat fresh crayfish on the beach with a stop at Nin’s Bin

 - Swim with dusky dolphins with Encounter Kaikoura.
 I did a dolphin swim in Picton and loved it so much I had to try it in Kaikoura as well!
 Kaikoura’s dolphin tour is in the open oceans and sea conditions can be rough, so if you’re prone to seasickness then reconsider going for the Picton option instead (which is in the very calm Marlborough Sounds).
 If you’re used to being on boats though the Kaikoura tour is absolutely worth adding to your South Island road trip.

 Camping: Kaikoura TOP 10 Holiday Park has modern facilities and amazing mountain views